 Contrary to popular belief, rear-end collisions are not always automatically the rear-ender’s fault.
 Though it is more common that the driver in the back is at fault, there are several reasons they may not be.
 Because Massachusetts is a no-fault state, the driver’s own insurance usually covers any injuries or damage sustained in the vehicle accident.
 However, a rear-end collision may warrant a bit more investigation into the cause of the accident, especially if the driver’s insurance will not cover more severe injuries or damage.

-The reason drivers in the back are usually considered at fault for a rear end collision is because of his or her duty to drive responsibly.
+The reason drivers in the back are usually considered at fault for a rear-end collision is because of their duty to drive responsibly.
 If the driver in front stops abruptly, the driver in the back should be at an adequate distance to stop in time.
 However, there are a few situations where the driver in the front may be at fault:

 These scenarios indicate that the driver in the front was acting in a negligent manner, or acting in a manner which was thoughtless or careless, directly affecting the accident.
 In any personal injury lawsuit, the plaintiff must prove negligence to receive compensation.
 With many car accidents, determining negligence is relatively cut and dry.
 With rear-end collisions, however, it can be a bit more complicated.